baloise/design-system/.changeset/nine-cheetahs-sit.md

 '@baloise/design-system-components': patch
 ---

-change modal backdrop color opacity from 0.8 to 0.6
+Adjust the opacity of the modal backdrop color, changing it from 0.8 to 0.6.